antoniawork2813/Anima/README.md

 Before advancing any further with this project, it is important that you have all the tools you will need to successfully create your own working version of _ANIMA_.
 You will need the following items before you go any further:
 - 1x Arduino board
 - 1x Breadboard
-- 1x Electrode Pad (_You may have to srip back the plastic covering on the end of wire, in order to expose the metal beneath.
-You should then be able to attach the jumper cable using any form of non-conductive cohesive. **Make sure the cohesive does not stop the two wires from physically connecting with each other**_)
+- 1x Electrode Pad (_You may have to rip back the plastic covering, on the end of wire, in order to expose the metal beneath.
+You should then be able to attach the jumper cable using any form of non-conductive cohesive, e.g. sticky tape. **Make sure the cohesive does not stop the two wires from physically connecting with each other**_)
 - 3x Male to male solderless breadboard jumper cables
 - 1x 1MΩ Resistor
-- 1x Plant (preferrably one that has leaves with a relatively large surface area)
+- 1x Plant (preferably one that has leaves with a relatively large surface area)
 - 1x USB Printer cable with A to B ends
 - Arduino software, which can be downloaded here: https://www.arduino.cc/en/Main/Software
 - Pure data software, which can be downloaded here: https://puredata.info/downloads